Gus Hall: "Little Steel" strike and war service

 Hall was a leader of the 1937 "Little Steel" strike, so called because it was directed against Republic Steel, Bethlehem Steel and the Youngstown Sheet and Tube Company, as opposed to the industry giant U.S. Steel.
 It had previously entered into a contract with SWOC without a strike.
 The strike was ultimately unsuccessful, and marred by the deaths of workers at Republic plants in Chicago and Youngstown.
 Hall was arrested for allegedly transporting bomb-making materials intended for Republic's plant in Warren, Ohio.
 He pleaded guilty to a misdemeanor and was fined $500.
 SWOC became the United Steelworkers of America (USWA) in 1942.
 Philip Murray, USWA founding president, once commented that Hall's leadership of the strike in Warren and Youngstown was a model of effective grassroots organizing.

 After the 1937 strike, Hall focused on party activities instead of union work, and became the leader of the Communist Party USA (CPUSA) in Youngstown in 1937.
 His responsibilities in the party grew rapidly, and in 1939 he became the CPUSA leader for the city of Cleveland.
 Hall ran on the CPUSA ticket for Youngstown councilman and also for governor of Ohio, but received few votes.
 In 1940 Hall was convicted of fraud and forgery in an election scandal and spent 90 days in jail.

-Hall volunteered for the United States Navy when World War II broke out, serving as a machinist in Guam.
+Hall volunteered for the United States Navy when World War II broke out, serving as a machinist's mate in Guam.
 During the first years of the war in Europe, the CPUSA held an isolationist stance, as the Soviet Union and Nazi Germany were cooperating based on the Molotov–Ribbentrop Pact.
 When Hitler broke the treaty by invading the USSR in June 1941, the CPUSA began to officially support the war effort.
 During his naval service, Hall was elected in absence to the National Committee of the CPUSA.
 He was honorably discharged from the Navy on March 6, 1946.

 Seen as a Moscow loyalist, Hall's reputation in the party rose after the war.
 In 1946 he was elected to the national executive board of the party under the new general secretary, Eugene Dennis, a pro-Soviet Marxist–Leninist, who had replaced Earl Browder after the latter's expulsion from the party.